bignacio/soc/docs/articles/cpp-lint-01.md

 auto stringLen = bit_cast<uint16_t>(*ptr);

 std::string value(ptr+sizeof(uint16_t), stringLen);
 ```

-And we try to compile it and compile/lint it and all alarms go off.
+And then we try to compile/lint it and all alarms go off.

 First, we can't bit_cast `*(char*  ptr)` to `uint16_t` because `char` and `uint16_t` have different lengths.
 I could static cast `char* ptr` to `uint16_t* ptr` and that would probably work but there's another problem in that code.